 However, it is generally more difficult, and it takes a long time to forge and polish.
 All in all, it is good steel that is strong and hard enough with good durability.

-Another great steel option, which is also a relatively new choice for making Katana, is T10 steel.
+Another great steel option, a relatively new choice for making Katana, is T10 steel.
 It is a Tungsten alloy containing 0.9-1% carbon, 0.3% silicon, and other alloying elements.
 Due to the silicon combined with high carbon content, swords made from T10 steel generally perform better than high carbon steels.

 But Wait, What About Damascus?

 While this technique is definitely more visually appealing and authentic, it is not typically recommended for making Katana swords.
-That is mainly due to the possibility of forming small gaps that often results in cracking if not performed by an expert smith.
+That is mainly due to the possibility of forming small gaps that often result in cracking if not performed by an expert smith.

 In the end, the best steel for making any sword is the one you know how to properly heat treat.
 So, it doesn’t matter if some steel is better than another if you don’t know how to harden it.

-Okay, that’s it for today’s article, now lets back into the shop.
+Okay, that’s it for today’s article, now let’s back into the shop.